PietNel/https-github.com-MicrosoftLearning-Analyzing-Visualizing-Data-PowerBI.git-/README.md

 These datasets/examples do not provide you with any legal rights to any intellectual property in any Microsoft product.
 You may copy and use these resources for your internal, reference purposes.

-The workbooks and related data are provided by obviEnce. www.obvience.com
+The workbooks and related data are provided by [obviEnce](www.obvience.com).

 ObviEnce is an ISV and an Intellectual Property (IP) Incubator focused on Microsoft Business Intelligence.
 ObviEnce works closely with Microsoft to develop best practices and thought leadership for jump-starting and deploying Microsoft Business Intelligence solutions.